jtambasco/modesolverpy/README.md

 # modesolverpy
-Photonic mode solver with a simple interface.
+Photonic mode solver with a nice interface and output.

-This finite difference mode solver is essentially a butchered version of [EMpy](https://github.com/lbolla/EMpy), with a simply interface to create typical waveguide structures.
+This finite difference mode solver is based on a modified version of [EMpy](https://github.com/lbolla/EMpy).

-This was written to simplify the simulation of structures that I fabricate as part of my research, and I thought others may benefit from it too.

 ## Installation
 It is recommend to install `modesolverpy` either via: